Lane Sisters: Career

 Warner's purchased Priscilla and Rosemary's contract from Fred Waring and signed them to seven-year pacts.
 Priscilla's first film after Varsity Show was Men are Such Fools, in which she starred opposite Wayne Morris.
 This was followed by Love Honor and Behave, another light romantic comedy again with Morris and Cowboy From Brooklyn again teaming with Dick Powell.
 The publicity department at the studio suggested that Priscilla and Morris be seen together around town; they liked each other and did date for a period; however, Priscilla later said it was never serious on either side.
 Rosemary's first film after Varsity Show was the musical Hollywood Hotel, in which she co-starred with sister Lola and former co-star Dick Powell, before starring in Gold Diggers in Paris, opposite Rudy Vallee.

 Priscilla was next assigned the lead in Brother Rat, which had been a very successful Broadway play.
 Again she played opposite Wayne Morris, and among the cast were such newcomers as Ronald Reagan, Jane Wyman, Jane Bryan, and Eddie Albert.
 The film, when released in October 1938, was a big success for all the young players.
-At this time of professional success, the sisters were informed that Dr. Mullican had died in Iowa.
+At this time of professional success, the sisters were informed that Mullican had died in Iowa.

 Warner Bros. had purchased a story by Fannie Hurst titled Sister Act and planned to star Errol Flynn in the film, along with four actresses.
 Flynn, however, was withdrawn from the project to star in The Adventures of Robin Hood.
 The script for Sister Act was then rewritten to place the emphasis on the four girls.
 Bette Davis was to be the star, but she refused the role.
 Lola, always enterprising, approached Jack L. Warner with the suggestion she and her sisters star in the film.
 Warner agreed, and Leota was summoned from New York to test for the part of Emma, but proved unsuitable.
 The studio substituted Gale Page, a young contractee as the fourth daughter.
 The actress would be tagged for the rest of her career as the fourth Lane.
 When the film, now titled Four Daughters, was released on September 24, 1938, it proved to be a big hit and was nominated for four Academy Awards, including Best Picture.
 It was followed by two sequels, Four Wives in 1939 and Four Mothers in 1941, again starring the Lanes and Gale Page.
 Leota played Emma in the Lux Radio Theater version of the film heard on the evening of December 18, 1939.
 In New York, Leota had completed a BS degree in Music at the Juilliard School in May, 1939.